GeorgeDong32/GoodPass/README.md

-# GoodPass-Backup
+# GoodPass
-*For personal use only*

 *Copyright (c) GeorgeDong32(Github).
 All rights reserved.*

+There are the source files of GoodPass Project in the "backup" branch.

-The release application is in the "release" branch, just go and download it to use.
+The released application is in the "release" branch, just go and download it to use.
 Or visit [Releases](https://github.com/GeorgeDong32/GoodPass/releases) to download.

-The backup files of the project "GoodPass".

 For security reasons, some files are only backed up locally